PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 * Arrays
 * Etc.

 Can be stored without problem.
 But, for example, functions can't be stored; you can't have an app variable that stores an object that contains a function.
-If you try to do something like that, then when the user later tries to resume running the app, that function will not exist.
+If you try to do something like that, then when the user later tries to resume running the app, that function will not exist!